admiralnlson/castle-falkenstein-fvtt/doc/USERGUIDE.md

 # Castle Falkenstein FoundryVTT system - User Guide

 # Pre-requisites

-Before you may actually use this system, you need to create some decks and card piles within FoundryVTT:
+The first step to using this system is to make you create create some card decks (see "New Europa-stylized deck" below) and discard piles within FoundryVTT:

 |To create             |Type |Player permissions to define                          |
 |:---------------------|:----|:-----------------------------------------------------|